paramecio/pastafaridocs/docs/install.md

 In Debian and Ubuntu you can install git using the next command: `apt-get install git`.

-In Fedora and other Red Hat derived distros you can use `yum install git`.
+In Fedora and other Red Hat derived distros you can use `yum install git` or `dnf install git`.

 ### Paramiko